Hyundai launches software upgrade to prevent car theft - NewsBreak

 Congressman Joe Morelle made his request Saturday , asking the CEOs of Hyundai and Kia to address the security vulnerabilities that make certain models targets for theft.
 The key vulnerability relates to engine immobilizers , which were not equipped standard in many models released between 2011 and 2022.

-According to Hood the “theft mode” demonstrated in social media videos will be disabled by a software upgrade which has already begun rolling out to about 1,100,000 2011-2022 Hyundai owners.
+According to Hood the “theft mode” demonstrated in social media videos will be disabled by a software upgrade that has already begun rolling out to about 1,100,000 2011-2022 Hyundai owners.

 “This population was selected to go first as it covers the highest selling vehicles and those most targeted by thieves according to our discussions with local law enforcement around the country,” Hood said.